Code-Institute-Submissions/paulday966-milestone1/README.md

 I got the inspiration for this project from cycling with the [Cheam and Morden CTC group](https://cheamandmorden.blogspot.com/) over many years.
 I found very few websites that had inforamtion about lots of different cafes in one place, and had to remember the cafe and website so I could look it up and get the details I needed.

+I would like to thank my tutor Aaron Sinnott for helping me with this project, answering my questions and giving me advice and suggestions.
+It has been really useful and has helped me to think about each part and how I can improve it.

 I would like to thank my friend Anja in the walking group I'm a member of for suggesting the title Quirky Cafes.
-This is much better than Cafe Locator, the title I was using, and makes it a more friendly and welcoming website.
+This is much better than Cafe Locator, the title I was originally using.

+I would also like to thank two other friends in the walking group Andrew Dodd and Helen Sheen for reviewing my site on Windows, Mac and smartphone.
+They pointed out errors, which I was able to fix.

 Sent the following email to the nine cafes used in this website asking for their permission to use their text and images.